Originally published on 24th March 2016 Last updated on 9th August 2024

 T4-only Medication

-Conventional / mainstream medicine feels that we only need to replace the thyroid hormone T4 with hypothyroidism, since we only require small amounts of T1, T2 and Calcitonin anyway, and our body will convert some of the T4 to T3, to replace that thyroid hormone.
-That seems simple enough, right?
+Mainstream medicine feels that we only need to replace the thyroid hormone T4 in the case of hypothyroidism, since we only require small amounts of T1, T2 and Calcitonin anyway, and our body will convert some of the T4 to T3, to replace that thyroid hormone too. it seems simple enough, right?

 Not always.